crcn/tandem-old/docs/immediate-todos.md

 - [x] ruler tool
 - [x] sink tool (snap to grid)
 - [ ] on enter key for property, add new property
+- [ ] style props need to have interpreter

 - [ ] multi-select tool
   - [x] shift click layers